2005 Major League Baseball postseason: (AL1) Chicago White Sox vs. (NL4) Houston Astros

-This was the first postseason meeting between the White Sox and Astros, and the first World Series ever played in the state of Texas.
+This was the first postseason meeting between the White Sox and Astros, and the first World Series ever played in Texas.
 The White Sox swept the Astros to win their first World Series title since 1917, ending the Curse of the Black Sox and what was the second longest championship drought in North American sports at that time.

 Even though this World Series ended in a sweep, all four games were decided by two runs or less.
-The White Sox took Game 1 by a narrow 5–3 score, a game which was notable for Roger Clemens' shortest World Series start, which lasted two innings and 53 pitches due to a sore hamstring.
+In the first World Series game played in Chicago in 46 years, the White Sox took Game 1 by a narrow 5–3 score, a game which was notable for Roger Clemens' shortest World Series start, which lasted two innings and 53 pitches due to a sore hamstring.
 In Game 2, the Astros possessed a 4–2 lead going into the bottom of the seventh inning, until Chicago's Paul Konerko hit a grand slam to put the White Sox in the lead.
 The Astros tied the game in the top of the ninth thanks to a base hit from José Vizcaíno which scored two runs.
 However, the White Sox prevailed in the bottom of the ninth, as Astros' closer Brad Lidge gave up a walk-off home run to Scott Podsednik, giving them a 2–0 series lead headed to Houston.
 In the first World Series game ever played in Texas, the Astros held a 4–0 lead after four innings of play, however the White Sox rallied with a 5-run fifth inning to take the lead.
 The Astros tied the game in the bottom of the eighth which eventually sent the game into extra innings, and remained scoreless until the top of the fourteenth, where the White Sox scored two runs to take the lead for good, and closed out the Astros in the bottom of the inning to take a commanding three games to none series lead.
 Then, after seven scoreless innings in Game 4, Chicago's Jermaine Dye drove in Willie Harris to take a 1–0 lead, which the White Sox would not relinquish as they closed out the Astros in the ninth to secure their first title in 88 years.

-It was the first championship won by a team from Chicago since 1998, when the Michael Jordan-led Chicago Bulls completed their second three-peat.
-11 years later, the other Chicago baseball team, the Chicago Cubs, would end the Curse of the Billy Goat by winning the 2016 World Series.